ZakHollows/PC-build-and-troubleshooting/README.md

 # Asus-ROG-STRIX-pc-build

 This project documents the full process of building my first custom PC — from component research and selection through assembly, BIOS configuration, testing, and troubleshooting.
-The goal of this project was to gain real hands-on hardware experience to support a future career in IT support and hardware technician roles.
+The goal of this project was to gain real hands-on hardware and software experience to support a future career in IT support specialist roles.

 # Component research
 * Motherboard and connections - DDR4 for RAM, 6th-7th Gen cpu LGA compatability, M.2 slot is PCIe 3.0
 * Wattage needed to run components with headroom for overclocking
 * Cleaning and reapplication process for thermal paste on used CPU and required tools
 * Learning installation process for OS both on to USB and to PC
-* Choosing PC case to fit motherboard and large CPU cooler (155mm) and that all parts will fit within
+* Choosing PC case to fit motherboard and large CPU cooler (155mm)

 # Parts List:
 * Motherboard - Asus ROG STRIX B250I gaming mini ATX